 Now the disclaimer out of the way, back to the wall.

 Here is a picture to make it easier to visualize:

 How to Sit Like a Powerful Man

-As I’ve stated before, powerful body language starts with great body posture.
+As we went over earlier, powerful body language starts with great body posture.
 Everything else, body language wise, flows from it.
 Poor posture leads to poor body language and a poor impression others have of you.

 This includes while you’re sitting.